Raymond W. Fairchild: Early life and education

 Raymond W. Fairchild was born on September 9, 1889, in Bismarck, Illinois, to Wilber Daniel Fairchild, a Methodist minister and former professor at Illinois Wesleyan University, and Serena Mattie Johnson Fairchild.
 After attending Illinois public schools, he attended the University of Michigan where he earned a Bachelors of Arts in biology in 1909.
-In 1913, he married Nellie Bronson on June 25th.
+In 1913, he married Nellie Bronson on June 25.
 He also attended the University of Chicago and earned a Master's of Arts degree in 1919.
 During the time of his presidency at ISU, he attended Northwestern University and earned a PhD in 1935.

 Professional career

 After graduating from the University of Michigan, he became the principal of the Vandalia High School from 1909 to 1910, then the principal of the Moline High School from 1910 to 1914, both in Illinois.
-From 1914-1920, Fairchild was the dean of men and head of the Biology Department at University of Wisconsin-Stevens Point, formerly known as Stevens Point Normal.
-Fairchild also served as the Stevens Point Normal head football coach from 1917-1918.
+From 1914 to 1920, Fairchild was the dean of men and head of the Biology Department at University of Wisconsin-Stevens Point, formerly known as Stevens Point Normal.
+Fairchild also served as the Stevens Point Normal head football coach from 1917 to 1918.
 He then became the superintendent of schools in Fond du Lac, Wisconsin from 1920 to 1923.
-After this, Fairchild became the superintendent of schools in Elgin, Illinois from 1923-1930.
+After this, Fairchild became the superintendent of schools in Elgin, Illinois from 1923 to 1930.
 From 1930 to 1933, he became an educator and the head of the Chicago Campus, formerly known as the McKinlock Campus, at Northwestern University before he took the role as president of Illinois State Normal University.
 He was also active in many community, state, and national education and civic groups including being the president of the Bloomington-Normal Community Chest, then a board member of the Normal Methodist Church and a member of the Bloomington YMCA board.